-Nan Graham, Senior Vice President and Publisher, was Editor in Chief of Scribner for over fifteen years.
+Nan Graham, was Editor in Chief of Scribner for over fifteen years.
 She became Senior Vice President and Publisher of the imprint in 2012.
 Before coming to Scribner she worked at Viking Penguin.
-Her titles have garnered the Pulitzer Prize, the National Book Award, NBCC and many other accolades, and her many bestselling, award-winning authors include Don DeLillo, Stephen King, Anthony Doerr, Miranda July, Annie Proulx, Amy Hempel, Rachel Kushner, Colm Tóibín, Kate Walbert, Dana Spiotta, Siddhartha Mukherjee, and Andrew Solomon.
-She edited the memoirs The Liars’ Club by Mary Karr, Angela’s Ashes by Frank McCourt, The Glass Castle by Jeannette Walls, Born Standing Up by Steve Martin, and Living History by Hillary Rodham Clinton.
+Her titles have garnered the Pulitzer Prize, the National Book Award, NBCC, and many other accolades, and her many bestselling, award-winning authors include Don DeLillo, Stephen King, Anthony Doerr, Miranda July, Annie Proulx, Amy Hempel, Rachel Kushner, Colm Tóibín, Kate Walbert, Dana Spiotta, Siddhartha Mukherjee, and Andrew Solomon.
+She edited the memoirs The Liars’ Club by Mary Karr, Angela’s Ashes by Frank McCourt, The Glass Castle by Jeannette Walls, Born Standing Up by Steve Martin, Living History by Hillary Rodham Clinton and Both/And by Huma Abedin.
 The novels she edited include The Satanic Verses by Salman Rushdie, Underworld by Don DeLillo, Brooklyn by Colm Tóibín, The Light Between Oceans by M.L.
-Stedman, The Flamethrowers by Rachel Kushner, and All the Light We Cannot See by Anthony Doerr.
+Stedman, The Flamethrowers by Rachel Kushner, and Cloud Cuckoo Land and All the Light We Cannot See by Anthony Doerr.

 Colin Harrison, Vice President and Editor-in-Chief at Scribner, is interested in current events, history, politics, nature, science, and commercial fiction.
-Some of his recent Scribner books include: The Mueller Report and The Mueller Report Illustrated, by the Washington Post; The Guarded Gate by Daniel Okrent; The Red Sparrow series by Jason Matthews; The Short and Tragic Life of Robert Peace by Jeff Hobbs (Winner of the Los Angeles Times Book Prize); Rebel Yell and Empire of the Summer Moon (finalist for the Pulitzer Prize) by S.C.
-Gwynne; The Emerald Mile by Kevin Fedarko; selected past books include Nixonland by Rick Perlstein; Inside of a Dog by Alexandra Horowitz; Horse Soldiers by Doug Stanton, and Jarhead by Anthony Swofford.
+Some of his recent Scribner books include: The Mueller Report by The Washington Post, Light Perpetual and Golden Hill by Francis Spufford, The Guarded Gate by Daniel Okrent, The Red Sparrow series by Jason Matthews, The Short and Tragic Life of Robert Peace by Jeff Hobbs (Winner of the Los Angeles Times Book Prize), Rebel Yell and Empire of the Summer Moon (finalist for the Pulitzer Prize) by S.C.
+Gwynne, The Emerald Mile by Kevin Fedarko, selected past books include Nixonland by Rick Perlstein, Inside of a Dog by Alexandra Horowitz, Horse Soldiers by Doug Stanton, and Jarhead by Anthony Swofford.

 Kathryn Belden, Vice President and Editorial Director, joined the staff at Scribner in 2015.
-She is interested in the breadth of the American experience, which she pursues through fiction and nonfiction acquisitions.
+She is interested in the breadth of the American experience, which she pursues through fiction, nonfiction, and poetry acquisitions.
 Her engagement with all books begins with voice.
-General categories in which she works include literary fiction, social and cultural history, race and gender, nature and environment, as well as memoir and biography.
-Some of the writers she has worked with include Roz Chast, Jessica Harris, Mitchell S. Jackson, Kiese Laymon, Andrew Krivak, Nora Krug, Sarah Smarsh, Jesmyn Ward, John Edgar Wideman, among many others.
+General categories in which she works include poetry, literary fiction, social and cultural history, race and gender, nature and environment, as well as memoir and biography.
+Her books have won or been finalists for the Pulitzer Prize, the National Book Award, National Book Critics Circle Award, and many others.
+Some of the writers she has worked with include Roz Chast, Jessica Harris, Mitchell S. Jackson, Kiese Laymon, Airea D. Matthews, Ricardo Nuila, Megan Kate Nelson, Sam Sax, Lisa See, Sarah Smarsh, Jesmyn Ward, John Edgar Wideman, Kate Zernike, among many others.
 Previously she worked at Bloomsbury, Four Walls Eight Windows, and Harmony Books/Crown Publishers.

 Beckett Rueda, Editorial Assistant, bio to come.

-Ashley Gilliam, Senior Marketing Manager, has developed and executed campaigns for books such as Why We Sleep, Shoe Dog, and Grit, and for authors such as Lisa See, Stephen King, and Jennifer Egan, in addition to working on imprint social media efforts, advertising and reporting, and building partnerships.
-She was previously Scribner’s Publishing Manager and the editor of a new translation of Darkness at Noon, The Selected Poems of Edith Wharton, and The Best American Poetry series.
-Before that, she was an editorial assistant at Houghton Mifflin Harcourt.
+Ashley Gilliam Rose, Associate Director of Marketing, has developed and executed campaigns for books such as Why We Sleep, Shoe Dog, and Grit, and for authors such as Colm Tóibín, Kathy Reichs, Lisa See, Stephen King, and Jennifer Egan.
+She works on imprint social media efforts, advertising and reporting, and building partnerships.
+She was previously Scribner’s Publishing Manager and the editor of a new translation of Darkness at Noon, new editions of Edith Wharton’s The House of Mirth and The Age of Innocence, and The Best American Poetry series.
+She holds an MA in editing and writing from Emerson College.